leetton/leetton.github.io/_pages/about.md

     </tr>
     <tr>
       <td class="news-date">07/2024</td>
-      <td class="news-content">I am invited to serve as a reviewer for ToN '24.</td>
+      <td class="news-content">Invited to serve as a reviewer for ToN '24.</td>
     </tr>
     <tr>
       <td class="news-date">05/2024</td>
-      <td class="news-content">I am invited to serve on the Technical Program Committee for MSN '24.</td>
+      <td class="news-content">Invited to serve on the Technical Program Committee for MSN '24.</td>
     </tr>
     <tr>
       <td class="news-date">05/2024</td>
-      <td class="news-content">I am invited to serve as a reviewer for IMWUT '24.</td>
+      <td class="news-content">Invited to serve as a reviewer for IMWUT '24.</td>
     </tr>
     <tr>
       <td class="news-date">05/2024</td>
-      <td class="news-content">I am invited to serve on the Technical Program Committee for MIMSVA 2024 Workshop (in conjunction with UbiComp/ISWC 2024).</td>
+      <td class="news-content">Invited to serve on the Technical Program Committee for MIMSVA 2024 Workshop (in conjunction with UbiComp/ISWC 2024).</td>
     </tr>
   </table>
 </div>